 The Video Essay is one component of the application and provides you with an additional opportunity to demonstrate what you will bring to our vibrant Kellogg community – in an interactive way.
-Each applicant will complete two short video essay questions.
+You will respond to several short video essay questions.
 The questions are designed to bring to life the person we have learned about on paper.

-• After submitting an application and payment, you will be able to access the video essay through the your application status page.
+• After submitting an application and payment, you will be able to access the video essay through your application status page.
 One question will be a “get to know you” icebreaker type of question.
 The second question will be an opportunity to describe your plans for the future and how Kellogg will help you on that journey.
 The other questions will be randomly generated questions that will be similar to interview questions.

 - There are practice questions that you may complete as many times as you like to get comfortable with the format and technology.
 The practice questions and experience will simulate the actual video essay experience, so this is meant to be a useful tool to help you feel prepared.

 • We encourage you to practice so you are comfortable with the format once it is time to complete the official questions.
 There is not an opportunity to re-do the answer to the official video essay questions.